 | Lü Bu | Qwen 3.5 Plus | Romance of the Three Kingdoms |

-- Personality might guide usage.
-If I need help passing a biology exam, Doctor Manhattan or Doctor Strange feels like a better pick than a Deadpool who thinks he’s Iron Man.
+- Personality predicts fit.
+For my biology exam, I’d take Doctor Strange over a Deadpool who thinks he’s Iron Man.

-- Full methodology and raw data in the GitHub repository
+- Full dataset (81 assignments) and code in the GitHub repo

-- One prompt, 9 models, zero dependencies.
-Copy the prompt and run it yourself.
+- One prompt, nine models, zero dependencies.
+Copy and run.